neams-th-coe/cardinal/doc/content/tutorials/cht5.md

   with each
-  entry corresponding to a NekRS node, then a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) is created that represents the same data, but which can be accessed in relation to the [MooseMesh](https://mooseframework.inl.gov/source/mesh/MooseMesh.html) mirror.
+  entry corresponding to a NekRS node, then a [MooseVariable](https://mooseframework.inl.gov/source/variables/MooseVariable.html) is created that represents the same data, but which is exposed to the MOOSE input files.
 3. Write multiphysics feedback fields in/out of NekRS's internal data structures.
    In other words, if NekRS represents a heat flux boundary condition internally as an `std::vector<double>`,